 Where will your science degree take you?
 From laboratory to field-work, from business to policy, the variety of career choices are endless.
 Plus, with so many challenges facing the human race, science graduates have never been so popular.

-Even President Obama has weighed in, sounding concern over the lack of qualified scientists in the US workforce in an April speech at the National Academy of Sciences.
+Even President Obama weighed in, sounding concern over the lack of qualified scientists in the US workforce in an April speech at the National Academy of Sciences.

 In reality, the supply of science students is increasing – but many are choosing careers in medicine, finance or law where the pay-cheques are higher.